March 10, 2022

 First up was Sycamore Canyon, which was incredibly lush and green amid the brown mountains.
 Leafy trees sat at the bottom of the canyon along with ample, clear water.
 If I hadn’t gone into town last night, this probably would have been the ideal spot to rest in the warm sunshine and set up camp.

-Once I made my way across the creek and sandy wash at the canyon’s bottom, the AZT climbed for a bit to a pass.
-As I hiked in the warm morning sunshine, I was pretty sure I spotted Prov’s shoe prints in the soft dirt ahead of me.
-She’s wearing a pair of boots with a very distinctive caltrop design in the tread.
-If those were actually her prints, she must have caught up and slung ahead of me when I went into town last night.
+Once I made my way across the creek and sandy wash at the canyon’s bottom, I was pretty sure I spotted Prov’s shoe prints in the soft dirt ahead of me.
+She’s wearing a pair of boots with a very distinctive ‘caltrop’ design on the tread.
+If those were her prints, she must have caught up and moved ahead of me when I went into town last night.

-Soon thereafter, the trail crested a small climb up on the northwest side of the canyon, and then it opened up into a much larger and bigger canyon up ahead.
+Soon thereafter, the trail crested a small climb up on the northwest side of the canyon before it opened up into a much larger and bigger canyon up ahead.
 I was awestruck by the beauty of the steep walls and deep valleys.

-Behind me, the sound of mens’ voices approached rapidly.
-Two lean trail runners were right on my heels, carrying on their rapid conversation as I squeezed myself (and my large pack) as close to the hillside as possible to let them past on the narrow trail.
+Behind me, the sound of men’s voices approached rapidly.
+Two lean trail runners were right on my heels, carrying on their rapid conversation as I squeezed myself (and my large pack) as close to the hillside as possible to let them pass on the narrow trail.

-I’d hear the echoes of their conversation for the next 10 minutes as they descended down the switchbacks below me into the canyon, all the way down to the my low elevation point for the day near 3,600’ elevation.
+I could hear the echoes of their conversation for the next 10 minutes as they descended the switchbacks below me into the canyon, all the way down to my low elevation point for the day near 3,600’ elevation.

 Just knowing you are at the lowest point for the day and have a massive climb of 4,300 vertical feet ahead of you will make anyone want to soak it in and linger for far longer than necessary.
 But, honestly, my photos can’t do it justice.
 Palisades Canyon was stunning!